-A decision has been taken in the SLMC meeting that the issue of kitchen gardens the Committee desired all school authorities should plant at least five types of fruit bearing trees within the school compound keeping nutritional value in mind, in consultation with the Forest and Horticulture and Food Processing Department
+A decision has been taken in the last SLMC meeting to plant at least five types of fruit bearing trees within the school compound.
+P&RD, Forest and Horticulture and Food Processing Department have been requested to provide necessary support.